Peergos/Peergos/README.md

 9.0 Sharing of a file (with another user, or publicly)
  - Once user A is being followed by user B, then A can share files with user B (B can revoke their following at any time)
- - based on [cryptree](https://raw.githubusercontent.com/ianopolous/Peergos/master/papers/wuala-cryptree.pdf) system used by Wuala
+ - File access control is based on [cryptree](https://raw.githubusercontent.com/ianopolous/Peergos/master/papers/wuala-cryptree.pdf) system used by Wuala
  - sharing of a text file with another user could constitute a secure email
- - a public link can be generated to a file or a folder which can be shared with anyone through any medium
+ - a public link can be generated to a file or a folder which can be shared with anyone through any medium.
+A public link is of the form https://demo.peergos.net/#KEY_MATERIAL which has the property that even a public link doesn't leak the file contents to the network, as the key material after the # is not sent to the server, but interpreted locally in the browser.

 Usage
 -----
-First install and run the [IPFS daemon](https://ipfs.io/docs/install/)

-The run with the following to find out available options: java -jar PeergosServer.jar -help
+Instructions for self hosting will be written once it is supported.